Skip to main content

 “The experience of the film may provide an emotional catharsis or an escape for the viewer, as the dream does for the dreamer within the film.
 But when the musical also implies that dream ballets resolve the very real problem of the narrative, and by analogy, that movies fulfill our wishes in ‘real life,’ the parallels between movies and life breaks down.
 MGM musicals of the 1940s and 1950s don’t dare to question their own logic.
 To do so would be to deny the promise of entertainment itself.
 For genre films serve the culture by working through (in symbolic form) conflicts that can never really be resolved outside the cinema.”

 Musicals have warning labels, curtains that signal that this is, after all, just a performance and tell viewers not to take the film too seriously.
 Sometimes these caveats manifest in the form of entire plot devices.
 The Wizard of Oz goes to great lengths to diffuse this tension.
 It does this first by ousting the great and powerful Oz as nothing but a clever showman.
 “He’s not like a real wizard, guys.”
-In case that wasn’t enough, the film adds an extra curtain by implying that Oz was all just Dorothy’s trauma induced dream, one that she from which she awakens by the end of the film.
+In case that wasn’t enough, the film adds an extra curtain by implying that Oz was all just Dorothy’s trauma induced dream, one from which we see her awaken by the end of the film.
 (Note: this plot feature is unique to the movie musical adaptation.)
 After all, it’s only in Dorothy’s mind that such glorious landscapes are possible.

 In short, popular musical theory says that if musicals are allowed to display our deepest desires, it’s only because we know and accept that our deepest desires can never really be met in a world that is so unlike the world of the musical.
 People don’t sing in real life, and dreams don’t really come true.